knetikmedia/knetikcloud-csharp-net20-client/docs/StoreVendorsApi.md

 <a name="updatevendortemplate"></a>
 # **UpdateVendorTemplate**
-> ModelItemTemplateResource UpdateVendorTemplate (string id, ModelItemTemplateResource vendorTemplateResource)
+> ItemTemplateResource UpdateVendorTemplate (string id, ItemTemplateResource vendorTemplateResource)

 Update a vendor template